Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 - calculate all inverse solutions (up to 8 for 6 axis robot)
 - verify that one of the inverse solutions is the forward angle combination (to make sure that all inverses were calculated)
 - verify all inverse solutions by calculating forward for each of them
-- calculate forward with DH and with screw based code and verify that the result is the same
+- calculate forward with DH and with screw based code and verify that the result is the same (this verifies the DH-screw converter as well)
 - all calculations must tolerate some rounding errors in the range of 1e-6 (which is 1 micrometer)

 # G-Code to machine position